Search for the production of dark Higgs in the framework of Mono-Z$^{\prime}$ portal at the FCC-ee simulated electron-positron collisions at $\sqrt{s} = 240$ GeV: Results

 \section{Results}

-Figure \ref{figure:masssemifinal} shows the recoil mass spectrum for events that meet the final selection criteria listed in Table \ref{cuts}.
-The histograms represent the estimated SM backgrounds and various dark Higgs masses ($M_{h_{D}} =$ 30, 40, ..., 80 GeV) generated based on the DH simplified model, with the coupling constants $\texttt{g}_{l} = 0.003$ and $\texttt{g}_{D} = 1.0$.
+In Figure \ref{figure:masssemifinal}, we introduce the recoil mass distribution for events meeting the analysis final selection criteria mentioned in Table \ref{cuts}.
+The histograms display SM backgrounds and dark Higgs masses ($M_{h_{D}} =$ 30, 40, 50, 60, and 70 GeV) within the DH scenario, with parameters $\text{g}_{l} = 0.003$ and $\text{g}_{D} = 1.0$.

-The shape-based analysis utilizes the distributions of the recoil mass $(M_{rec})$, in different bins around the dark Higgs mass $(M_{h_{D}}-5<M_{rec}<M_{h_{D}}+5)$, for events passing the final event selection listed in table \ref{cuts} as effective discriminators.
+We utilized shape-based analysis to interpret our final results statistically, benefiting from the recoil mass distributions $(M_{rec})$ within the range $(M_{h_{D}}-5<M_{rec}<M_{h_{D}}+5)$.
+This range serves as an effective discriminator for events that satisfy the final selection cuts in Table \ref{cuts}.